 The Cloud-Aerosol LIdar with Orthogonal Polarization (CALIOP) provides supplemental details on the structure of the aerosol composition that are overlooked in Visible-IR imagers like MODIS.
-CALIOP data version 3 products provide six aerosol types classified by the cloudaerosol discrimination (CAD) algorithm (Liu et al., 2009; Winker et al., 2009).
+CALIOP data version 3 products provide six aerosol types classified by the cloud-aerosol discrimination (CAD) algorithm (Liu et al., 2009; Winker et al., 2009).
 These types are clean marine particles, polluted dust, dust, clean continental, polluted continental and biomass burning particles (or smoke).
-They are associated with each aerosol layer identified by the CAD along the vertical laser beam, as detailed in Appendix A. CALIOP gives additional information: the vertical profile of the aerosol extinction coefficient ( $\sigma{aer}$ unit m-1; see Eq.B.1) at $\lambda$ =532nm and the altitude and thickness of the aerosol layer.
-They are useful in documenting the vertical distribution of aerosols and tracking polluted air masses, like volcanic plumes (e.g., Spinei et al., 2010).
-The CALIOP AOD $\lambda$ =532nm is calculated by vertically summing for each aerosol layer its specific $\sigma{aer}$ .
+They are associated with each aerosol layer identified by the CAD along the vertical laser beam, as detailed in Appendix A. CALIOP gives additional information: the vertical profile of the aerosol extinction coefficient ( $\sigma{aer}$ , unit m-1; see Eq.
+(B.1)) at $\lambda = 532$ nm and the altitude and thickness of the aerosol sand tracking polluted air masses, like volcanic plumes (e.g., Spinei et al., 2010).
+The CALIOP AOD $\lambda = 532$ nm is calculated by vertically summing for each aerosol layer its specific $\sigma{aer}$ .

 In this study, the structure of the aerosol composition is given by computing the contribution of each aerosol type to total AOD, both in the model and CALIOP observations.
-The simulated AOD is computed at $\lambda$ =550 nm to be consistent with MODIS AOD, neglecting the wavelength dependence of AOD between 532 nm and 550 nm (the error is small between 2-4%; Kittaka et al. 2011).
+The simulated AOD is computed at $\lambda = 550$ nm to be consistent with MODIS AOD, neglecting the wavelength dependence of AOD between 532 nm and 550 nm (the error is small between 2 and 4%; Kittaka et al., 2011).
 However, it is worth noting that the definition of aerosol types between CALIOP and GOCART differs.
 The aerosol type defined in CALIOP represents typical atmospheric mixtures of components as observed by AERONET (Omar et al., 2005; Winker et al., 2009).
 These components are comprised of dust like substances (DU), carbonaceous component (CC) formed by soot and burnt biomass substances, sea salt (SS) and water soluble aerosols (dominated by sulfate SU and nitrate substances).
-Therefore, CALIOP $\sigma{aer}$ represents the volume-averaged extinction coefficient due the aerosol mixtures, while GOCART provides single-component effects.
+Therefore, CALIOP $\sigma{aer}$ represents the volume-averaged extinction coefficient due to the aerosol mixtures, while GOCART provides single-component effects.
 This point will be considered in Section 6.2, when comparing model results with satellite observations.